ginstrom/paladin-novel/chapters/11_first-blood-first-miracle.md

 Sim knelt beside the children's shelter, cradling his right hand against his chest.
 His knuckles were split and bloody, and a slaver's sword lay abandoned nearby, its wielder nowhere to be seen.
 When Gond approached, the priest looked up with pain-filled eyes.

 "I had to," Sim said quietly, his voice heavy with anguish.
 "He was going for the children.
 I couldn't—" He swallowed hard, his eyes distant with old pain.
 "I struck his wrist.
 Just enough to make him drop the blade."
 His shoulders sagged.
-"Every living being has the right to defend themselves and those who cannot defend themselves.
-But that doesn't make it easier."
+"But that doesn't make it easier."
 His voice dropped to barely a whisper.
 "It never gets easier."

 And in the center of the camp, young Dax lay gasping in a spreading pool of his own blood.